vitormanfredini/game-cpp-sdl/README.md

 TODO:
 - draw different types of debris (maybe specify what type of debris type in each enemy, so each type can drop a different type when they die)
+- make debris animate when enemies die
+- make enemies do some animation when they die before disappearing
 - add tiles dynamically (instead of loading all of them at once at the begining)
 - Make upgrade menu be controlled by the keyboard also
 - Add controller support